VforVamsi-13/CodSoft/Task1_ToDo/README.md

-To use:
+# To use:
 install : customtkinter , CTkListbox .
-pip install customtkinter
+_pip install customtkinter
-pip install CTkListbox
+pip install CTkListbox_

-Used customtkinter instead of tkinter, Thanks to "TomSchimansky".
+Used customtkinter instead of tkinter, Thanks to "**TomSchimansky**".
 CustomTkinter: A modern and customizable python UI-library based on Tkinter.
-The featured ListBox is contributed by "Akascape" on Github.
+The featured ListBox is contributed by "**Akascape**" on Github.
 Thank you.

-In this Iteration1,
+Iteration1,
-The ToDo List has the features : Add, Delete, Delete All Features..!
+The ToDo List has the features :
++ Add
++ Delete
++ DeleteAll